-The Tom Robb Memorial Trail Race will take place on Saturday 24th August 2019 to raise funds for Alzheimer Scotland and Ochils mountain rescue to support the amazing work they do.
+The Tom Robb Memorial Trail Race will take place on Saturday 27th August 2022 to raise funds for Alzheimer Scotland and Ochils mountain rescue team to support the amazing work they do.

 The 7 mile race takes place within the carron valley forestry which is located off the B818 Fintry to Denny road in Stirlingshire.
 Parking is available although you may require to pay up to £3.
-The race starts at Duncarron Fort which is situated within the carron valley forestry site.
+The race starts near the main car park within the carron valley forestry site.
 The route follows undulating forestry tracks before turning up the hill towards the Meikle Bin.
-We don't ask that you run to the top of Meikle Bin, but instead veer left to the top of the track (take a moment to turn and notice the great view!) before heading along a tree-lined section before twisting back down towards the carron reservoir and on to the finish back at Duncarron Fort.
+We don't ask that you run to the top of Meikle Bin, but instead veer left to the top of the track (take a moment to turn and notice the great view!) before heading along a tree-lined section before twisting back down towards the carron reservoir and on to the finish back where you started!